-Why More Farmers are Making The Switch To Grass-Fed Meat And Dairy
+Why More Farmers Are Making The Switch To Grass-Fed Meat And Dairy

 Producers

-Why More Farmers are Making The Switch To Grass-Fed Meat And Dairy
+Why More Farmers Are Making The Switch To Grass-Fed Meat And Dairy

 Though he didn't come from a farming family, from a young age Tim Joseph was fascinated by the idea of living off the land.
 Reading magazines like The Stockman Grass Farmer and Graze, he "got hooked on the idea of grass-fed agriculture — that all energy and wealth comes from the sun," he explains, "and the shorter the distance between the sun and the end product," the higher the profit to the farmer.